jimlar/sheep/README.md

 # sheep

-A 3D game with sheeps and labyrinths designed by my daughters :-)
+A 3D game with sheeps, labyrinths and grass monsters designed by my creative kids :-)

+The main purpose of this is to give inspiration to my kids on learning how computers work, and for me to learn about how game engines work.

 ## Usage